Connor56/grabit/README.md

 - [ ] include and exclude sections in `.grabit`.
 - [ ] different titled configurations in the `.grabit` file. i.e. you could have a configuration for getting section A of your app, and another for section B of your app to make it easier to set the configs once and not worry afterwards.
 - [ ] include a directory tree in the output as well as the code.
-- [ ] tell the user the rough number of tokens that have been found across all the files.
+- [x] ~~tell the user the rough number of tokens that have been found across all the files.~~
+- [x] ~~predict the number of tokens in a file based on the number of characters in each file.~~
 - [ ] if the number of tokens is high, intelligently group files by suffix and prefix and ask the user if they'd like to include or exclude them.
 - [ ] ask the user if they'd like to include only a snippet of parts of long files, i.e. first 50 lines or so.
 Allow them to set this on a per file basis.
-- [x] predict the number of tokens in a file based on the number of characters in each file.
-- [ ] automatically generate or update the `.grabit` file to reflect the user's choices.
+- [ ] automatically generate or update the `.grabit` file to reflect the user's choices in the above two features.
 - [ ] ask the user if they want to include large directories as well, not just by prefix.
 - [ ] add an option for setting up a query on the cli that helps grabit decide how simliar files are to that query and suggest including or discluding based on that.
+Cursor do something like this, a vector database.
 - [ ] store the query inside of the `.grabit` file for faster query re-runs.
 - [ ] if the files have git history, find the git history of every collected file and add when it was last changed.
 - [ ] taking the above further, optionally add the entire git log of commits for each file, or the last N commits or what have you.
 This could add extra context for an LLM.